APPRENTICE GUIDE

 02 · Apprentice Guide

 On 1 August 2025 the way off-the-job training is measured changed.
-The long-standing "20% of paid hours" model was replaced with a fixed total number of hours set for each apprenticeship standard by the Department for Education (DfE).
-Which rule applies to you is determined by your apprenticeship start date — and it stays fixed for the whole programme.
+The long-standing 20% model was replaced with a fixed total number of hours set for each apprenticeship standard.
+Which rule applies to you is decided by your apprenticeship start date — and it stays fixed for the whole programme, so nothing changes mid-apprenticeship.

 Started before 1 Aug 2025